cryptodotis/crypto.is-docs/md/projects/network.md

 ### Convergence

-*Notary: "notary.bigbrotherheavybombers.com"*: lcstyle runs a notary which can be used by downloading the [convergence.notary file](http://www.bigbrotherheavybombers.com/BigBrotherHeavyBombers.notary).
+*Notary - "notary.bigbrotherheavybombers.com"*: lcstyle runs a notary which can be used by downloading the [convergence .notary file](http://www.bigbrotherheavybombers.com/BigBrotherHeavyBombers.notary).

+*Notary - "notary.khjk.org"*: pesco runs a notary which can be used by downloading the [convergence .notary file](http://www.khjk.org/khjk.notary).

 ### Mixminion